 Characteristics of Appalachian English Pig

 The American Guinea Hog is a small to medium-sized animal with a sturdy build.
 They have short legs and long bodies that are covered in coarse hair or bristles.
-Their coats come in black and white colors or any combination thereof.
-While they may appear similar to other breeds of swine, they actually possess several physical traits that set them apart from other pigs.
+Their coats come in black and white colours or any combination thereof.
+While they may appear similar to other swine breeds, they possess several physical traits that set them apart from other pigs.
 For example, they have bigger ears than most breeds, as well as longer tails and higher backsides to help them navigate through thicker brush in their natural habitat.

 Usage

-Appalachian English pig were commonly used on homesteads throughout Appalachia due to their hardy nature and adaptability to different climates.
+Appalachian English pigs were commonly used on homesteads throughout Appalachia due to their hardy nature and adaptability to different climates.
 They are also known for being good foragers with excellent rooting abilities which made them suitable for clearing land for crops or pastures quickly and effectively.
-In addition to this, they are popular among some farmers due to their friendly personalities and because they can be easily trained tricks such as retrieving items or going up stairs.
-This makes them ideal animals for petting zoos or farm shows since people find it fun to interact with these intelligent creatures!
+In addition to this, they are popular among some farmers due to their friendly personalities and because they can be easily trained in tricks such as retrieving items or going upstairs.
+This makes them ideal animals for petting zoos or farm shows since people find interacting with these intelligent creatures fun!

 Feed